 Simultaneously with the name change, the Cooperative expanded its scope to serve employees of all subsidiaries of Popular, Inc., in Puerto Rico, New York, and the Virgin Islands.
 As of June 30, 2001, there were 150 Cooperatives under COSSEC insurance (Corporation for the Supervision and Insurance of Cooperatives) before PROSAD-COOP.
 Additionally, others were grouped and insured under the federal government, NCUA.

-Despite being a closed Cooperative, our Cooperative ranks 54th in terms of total assets.
-For many years, we achieved a number 1 ranking in the CAEL evaluation system, the highest on the scale, a distinction attained by very few Cooperatives.
+Although we are a closed cooperative, our Cooperativa holds a significant position in terms of total assets.
+For many years, we achieved a number 1 ranking in the CAEL evaluation system, the highest on the scale—a distinction attained by very few cooperatives.

-Other financial institutions also had Savings and Credit Cooperatives, such as CitiBank, FirstBank, and Banco Santander.
-Additionally, several companies maintain Savings and Credit Cooperatives for their employees, such as the Ana G. Méndez Foundation, the University of Puerto Rico, AEELA, and the Teachers Federation, among others.
+Other financial institutions also had Credit Unions, such as CitiBank, FirstBank, and Banco Santander.
+Additionally, several companies maintain Credit Unions for their employees, including the Ana G. Méndez Foundation, the University of Puerto Rico, AEELA, and the Teachers’ Federation, among others.

-While being within the Bank, our services are limited since the Bank provides them and duplication is unnecessary.
-For example, employee accounts, ATH services, mortgage loans, etc. Our purpose is not to compete with the Bank, but to complement each other.
-It is important to note that the Bank wishes our Cooperative to be one of the best benefits for employees and supports us to facilitate our existence.
+Being integrated within the Bank, some of our services are limited, as the Bank provides them directly and duplication is unnecessary.
+This applies, for example, to employee accounts, ATH, mortgage loans, among others.
+Our goal is not to compete with the Bank but to complement it.

 Copyright Cooperativa de Ahorro y Credito Rafael Carrion, Jr..
 All rights reserved.